Willamette Zone Fishing

 We’d love to hear about your recent fishing experience.
-Send us your own fishing report through ODFW Fishing Reports -- the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.
+Send us your own fishing report through ODFW Fishing Reports – the information will be forwarded to the local biologist who may use it to update various ODFW resources such as the Weekly Recreation Report.

-Check out the new trout stocking map
+Check out our interactive trout stocking map

 ALTON BAKER CANOE CANAL: trout